Designated Communities

 Partnership:

-• Communities selected to participate in the Main Street program become partners with the North Carolina Department of Commerce, NC Main Street & Rural Planning Center, in a long-term, asset-based economic development effort that has proven to positively impact investment and job creation.
+- Designated NC Main Street communities become partners with the North Carolina Department of Commerce, NC Main Street & Rural Planning Center in a long-term, asset-based economic development effort that has a proven positive impact on investment and job creation.

-• In the first several years of a local Main Street program, the state of North Carolina invests approximately $100,000 in on-site visits, training, and technical assistance.
-After the initial start-up phase, the state annually invests approximately $5,000 in each Main Street community through ongoing town-specific technical assistance, as well as statewide and on-site training for directors and volunteers.
+- In the first several years of a local Main Street program, the state of North Carolina invests approximately $100,000 in on-site visits, training, and technical assistance.
+After the initial start-up phase, the state invests approximately $5,000 annually in each Main Street community through ongoing town-specific technical assistance and statewide and on-site training for directors and volunteers.

 Training:

-• Main Street communities can attend and participate in the NC Main Street Conference, Basic Training, Board and Committee Training, NC Main Street Directors' Meetings, Biannual Regional Meetings, and subject-specific workshops.
+- Main Street communities can participate in NC Main Street Basic Training, Board and Committee Training, NC Main Street Directors’ Meetings, Biannual Regional Meetings, and subject-specific workshops.

-• Designated North Carolina Main Street communities receive two free registrations to the North Carolina Main Street Conference held in March.
+- Designated North Carolina Main Street communities receive two complimentary registrations to the North Carolina Main Street Conference held in March.

 Technical Assistance:

-• The North Carolina Main Street program staff guides designated communities through a strategic planning process.
-This process helps communities create a vision, develop economic development strategies that will transform downtown, and produce action plans so that limited resources are focused and results magnified.
+- The North Carolina Main Street program staff guides designated communities through a strategic planning process that helps communities create a vision, develop economic development strategies that will transform downtown, and produce action plans so that limited resources are focused and results are magnified.

-• The North Carolina Main Street staff provides guidance and support to communities on how to find and develop financial resources.
+- The North Carolina Main Street staff provides guidance and support to communities on ways to find and develop financial resources.

-• Property and business owners in Main Street cities receive upon request building exterior design recommendations from design specialists at the UNC-Greensboro Department of Interior Architecture in collaboration with the NC Main Street & Rural Planning Center staff.
+- Property and business owners in Main Street cities receive, upon request, recommendations regarding building exterior design from design specialists at the UNC-Greensboro Department of Interior Architecture, in collaboration with the NC Main Street & Rural Planning Center staff.

-• The North Carolina Main Street staff can provide retail market analysis for Main Street and Small-Town Main Street programs upon request.
+- The North Carolina Main Street staff provides retail market analysis for Main Street and Small-Town Main Street programs upon request.

-• The North Carolina Main Street staff provides guidance and training on best practices for leveraging tourism-based economic development in association with the NC Main-to-Main Trail, an initiative of the NC Main Street & Rural Planning Center.
+- The North Carolina Main Street staff provides guidance and training on the best practices for leveraging tourism-based economic development in association with the NC Main-to-Main Trail, an NC Main Street & Rural Planning Center initiative.

-• North Carolina Main Street staff has extensive experience in organizational development and nonprofit management, historic preservation, building rehabilitation, investment tax credits, incentive programs, tourism development, marketing, image building, special event development, communications, and a range of other pertinent areas.
+- North Carolina Main Street staff have extensive experience in organizational development and nonprofit management, historic preservation, building rehabilitation, investment tax credits, incentive programs, tourism development, marketing, image building, special event development, communications, and other pertinent areas,

-• The North Carolina Main Street staff is among the nation's leading authorities on downtown development, and they have experience helping North Carolina towns with revitalization challenges.
+- The North Carolina Main Street staff is among the nation’s leading authorities on downtown development, with experience helping North Carolina towns with revitalization challenges.

 Network:

-• Main Street communities may take advantage of and participate in a special network of Main Street cities statewide and nationally, with over 1,200 communities across the nation, and 45 city, state, and regional Coordinating Programs, that participate in the Main Street program.
-This allows them to learn best practices, techniques, and strategies for downtown development.
+- Main Street communities may take advantage of and participate in a special network of Main Street cities statewide and nationally, with over 1,200 communities nationwide and 45 city, state, and regional Coordinating Programs participating in the Main Street program.
+This allows them to learn the best practices, techniques, and strategies for downtown development.

 Funding: